Italy to continue freeze on public service pay in 2015

 Italy, now in its third recession since 2008, has committed to European Union budget rules limiting the deficit to 3 percent of gross domestic product and will have to cut spending by some 20 billion euros next year, Prime Minister Matteo Renzi said on Wednesday.

-The government's most recent official budget planning document issued in April had pencilled in 2.1 billion euros to pay for an increase in public service salaries in 2015.
+The government's most recent official budget planning document issued in April had penciled in 2.1 billion euros to pay for an increase in public service salaries in 2015.

 (Reporting by Giuseppe Fonte; Editing by Catherine Evans)